 DAG Role

-The DAG’s role is to oversee, review, consult and approve , the MHHS Programme development of the end-to-end business processes, system and data architecture that delivers the detailed system design that enables all programme participants to design, build and test their individual system and business changes.
+The DAG’s role is to oversee, review, consult and advise on the MHHS Design and changes to the MHHS Design.
+The MHHS Design describes the end-to-end business processes, system and data architecture that delivers the detailed system design that enables all programme participants to design, build and test their individual system and business changes.
+The DAG approval of any MHHS Design changes is subject to delegated authority granted to DAG Chair by the SRO under the MHHS Programme Change Request process (DEL-171) and in accordance with the MHHS Programme Governance objectives set out in section 3.2.

+DAG decisions are made by the DAG Chair with authority delegated to them by the SRO.

+The DAG’s role changes following baseline design.
+Up to this point it has had an important role in ensuring the completeness of design and that participant’s concerns with the design have been appropriately discussed.
+Following baseline design, the focus should be on ensuring that changes to the design protect or improve the baseline design and that any adverse consequences of a proposed change to the baseline are appropriately discussed.
+Decisions will be delivery focused, i.e. balancing any costs/impacts of a decision and the impact on overall programme timelines.

 DAG Objectives

-To be the primary decision-making authority for the system and solution design, unless above Ofgem thresholds.
+To be the experts advising the DAG Chair on decision for changes to the system and solution design, in accordance with MHHS Programme Change Request process (DEL-171).

+To review any design matters referred to the DAG that may require change to the MHHS Design

 To oversee the Programme design outputs, review and validate the output contents against design principles, objectives and expectations, send the deliverables for consultation and approve the design artefacts.
+For example, this may include Migration and Transition design artefacts

 Ensure different programme participant perspectives are appropriately represented during decision making.